 Consumer Price Index (CPI) - The CPI is higher now than in the previous budget cycle.
-To account for the increase in prices of everyday consumer goods and keep pace with the market, the FY 24 Budget funds a base 3% Cost of Living Allowance increase, in addition to targeted retention and recruitment increases for select positions.

-Inflation affects on gasoline, medical supplies, construction materials, utilities, and across-the-board price increases, create an exponentially more expensive cost in day-to-day operations.
-As a result, it was necessary to incur incremental fund increases in some of our department's operating accounts.
+To account for the increase in prices of everyday consumer goods and keep pace with the market, the FY 25 budget funds a base 3% cost of living allowance increase, in addition to targeted retention and recruitment increases for select positions as well as longevity pay.
+Inflation effects on gasoline, medical supplies, construction materials, utilities, and across-the-board price increases, create an exponentially more expensive cost in day-to-day operations.
+As a result, it is necessary to incur incremental fund increases in some of our department's operating accounts.